rwilliaise/rwilliaise.github.io/index.md

 # Raja W.

 Hello!
 This is a portfolio of ~~*most* projects I have ever made.~~[^1] Really!
 Because I have a large array of projects to organize, I have created a system to title and curate projects that makes it easy as possible to find and group similar projects.

+Let me preface by saying that most projects are in a completely unusable or unfinished state.
+Most that are unfinished will continue to be and forever be unfinished.

 [^1]: This is currently not true as I am in the midst of setting up this site.